Word equations in linear space: Space consumption

-\begin{lemma} During the pair compression \algsolveeqlin{} can always choose a partition that at least halves the value of a chosen non-zero sum among \eqref{eq:variable weight}--\eqref{eq:depfactor count}. \end{lemma} \begin{proof} Consider \eqref{eq:variable weight} and take a random partition, in the sense that each letter $a \in \letters$ goes to the $\letters_\ell$ with probability $1/2$ and to $\letters_r$ with probability $1/2$.
+\begin{lemma} During the pair compression \algsolveeqlin{} can always choose a partition that at least halves the value of a chosen non-zero sum among \eqref{eq:variable weight}--\eqref{eq:depint count}, the other sums then do not increase. \end{lemma} \begin{proof} Consider \eqref{eq:variable weight} and take a random partition, in the sense that each letter $a \in \letters$ goes to the $\letters_\ell$ with probability $1/2$ and to $\letters_r$ with probability $1/2$.
 Let us fix a variable $X$ and its side, say left.
-What happens with $n_X \cdot \Abs{X}$ in~\eqref{eq:variable weight} in the sum corresponding to left-unblocked variables?
+What happens with $n_X \cdot \Abs{X}$ in~\eqref{eq:variable weight} in the sum corresponding to left unblocked variables?
 If $X$ is left blocked then, by Lemma~\ref{lem:blocking}, it will stay left blocked and so the contribution is and will be $0$.
 If it is left unblocked, then its two first letters $a, b$ are not new, so they are in \letters.
-If $\sol X$ has only those two letters, then with probability $1/2$ the $a$ will be in $\Gamma_r$ and it will be popped and $X$ will become left-blocked (as \sol X has only one letter), the same analysis applies, when the third left-most letter is new.
-The remaining case is that the three left-most letters in \sol X are not new, let them be $a, b, c \in \letters$.
+If $\sol X$ has only those two letters, then with probability $1/2$ the $a$ will be in $\Gamma_r$ and it will be popped and $X$ will become left blocked (as \sol X has only one letter), the same analysis applies, when the third leftmost letter is new.
+The remaining case is that the three leftmost letters in \sol X are not new, let them be $a, b, c \in \letters$.
 By Lemma~\ref{lem:letters are different} $a \neq b \neq c$.
 With probability $1/4$ $ab \in \letters_\ell \letters_r$ and with probability $1/4$ $bc \in \letters_\ell \letters_r$.
 Those events are disjoint (as in one $b \in \letters_r$ and in the other $b \in \letters_\ell$) and so their union happens with probability $1/2$.
-In both cases $X$ will become left-blocked, as a new letter is its first or second in \sol X. In all uninvestigated cases the contribution of $n_X \cdot \Abs{X}$ cannot raise, which shows the claim in this case.
+In both cases $X$ will become left blocked, as a new letter is its first or second in \sol X. In all uninvestigated cases the contribution of $n_X \cdot \Abs{X}$ cannot raise.
+Also, the analysis for the sum of right-unblocked $X$ is symmetrical.
+This shows the claim in this case.